Student Code of Conduct

 The term “University official” includes any person employed by the University, performing assigned administrative or professional responsibilities.

 The term “member of the campus community” includes any person who is a student, faculty member, University official, enlisted volunteer, or any other person employed by the University.
-A person’s status in a particular situation shall be determined by the Director of Student Life.
+A person’s status in a particular situation shall be determined by the Vice President of Student Life.

 The term “University premises” includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks).